flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 image('xmb/network.jpg', "(ref:psncaption)", float=TRUE)
 ```

-In answer to Microsoft's [Xbox Live](`r ref("xbox#network-service")`) and Nintendo's [Nintendo WiFi Connection](`r ref("nintendo-ds#network-service")`), Sony had its own online infrastructure... **Playstation Network**, or PSN.
+In answer to Microsoft's [Xbox Live](`r ref("xbox#network-service")`) and Nintendo's [Nintendo WiFi Connection](`r ref("nintendo-ds#network-service")`), Sony had its own online infrastructure... **PlayStation Network**, or PSN.

-This service superseded the primitive [DNAS](`r ref("playstation-2#network-service")`), previously deployed for the Playstation 2.
+This service superseded the primitive [DNAS](`r ref("playstation-2#network-service")`), previously deployed for the PlayStation 2.
 One of the additions was the use of a centralised authentication system.

 Users could register a free PSN account using the console; this enabled them to play with other people around the globe using WiFi connection.

 It's worth mentioning that at first, the PSP didn't include many online services.
-This changed drastically with the release of the Playstation 3, but I guess this is a story for a later article...
+This changed drastically with the release of the PlayStation 3, but I guess this is a story for a later article...

-(ref:psstitle) Playstation Store
+(ref:psstitle) PlayStation Store

 (ref:psscaption) PlayStation Store.